tuliocasagrande/getdata007-course-project/README.md

 -----
 Simply run the script called **run_analysis.R**.
 If the dataset folder isn't in the current working directory, the script will download and unzip the data.
 This process may take a while, since the dataset has 60 MB.

-The script will produce the *tidyData.txt* file previously described
+The script will produce the *tidyData.txt* file previously described.